ryanpcmcquen/scrollEvents/README.md

 This will cause the change to occur once the user has scrolled down `50` pixels.

-You could also change the text of an object using `scrollEvents.changeText`, for example:
+You could also change the text of an element using `scrollEvents.changeText`, for example:

     scrollEvents.changeText("#corner__box", "At the top.", "You have scrolled!");